 Q&A with Philip Vervloesem, SVP OMP USA for Supply Chain Management Review.

-.
+"AI is used to achieve vertical and horizontal integration of the supply chain network and full visibility of the global value streams.
+This takes people out of their silo-based thinking, for example, by showing the locations of the inventory they need.
+AI allows you to anticipate, sense demand, limit disruptions and maximize value to outsmart the competition.
+It allows you to see what demand you should cut or push to maximize your profit.
+This also proves tremendously useful in dealing with major events such as the COVID-19 crisis.
 There’s an important UX component in this.
 Unison Planning is not only smart, it deploys AI in such a way that it’s easy for stakeholders to present the outcomes.
 That’s because they want to show executives which scenario will give the best market share, profit or growth."

 "Planners will adopt a different mindset, thinking beyond their role as operations or demand planner for example.
 They will think more globally, better understand the interdependencies of actions, see the impact of decisions through simulations and have a real end-to-end view on it all.
 Also, company-wide collaboration becomes more important.
 You need solid cross-functional processes and real team players to be successful.
 AI-driven planning will help your teams to reach a consensus."